volcanicminds/volcanic-backend/README.md

 ## Raw Body

-Sometiomes, it’s useful to have the original raw body of the incoming request.
+Sometimes, it’s useful to have the original raw body of the incoming request.
 For this purpose, the `rawBody` plugin is available out-of-the-box.

 Under `config/plugins.ts`, modify your plugin configuration as follows to activate it: